-PROGRAM OBJECTIVES LEVEL II OBJECTIVES LEVEL III OBJECTIVES LEVEL IV OBJECTIVES V. COLLABORATES, COORDINATES AND CONSULTS AS A COLLEAGUE WITHIN THE INTERDISCIPLINARY HEALTH TEAM IN MAN- AGING CLIENT CARE.
-2. 3.
-Identifies the role of the consumers in various types of health care delivery systems.
+PROGRAM OBJECTIVES LEVEL II OBJECTIVES LEVEL III OBJECTIVES LEVEL IV OBJECTIVES IV.
+USES NURSING THEORY AND RESEARCH TO SUPPORT NURSING PRACTICE Identifies nursing theories and concepts which form the basis of nursing practice.
+Reviews literature related to nursing theories and con- cepts involving promotion and maintenance of health.
+Critically evaluates nursing theories and nursing research con-cerning advanced adaptational plan.
+Identifies principles of health based on nursing research.
+Applies information from nursing and related research literature to promotion and main-tenance of health.
+Synthesizes nursing and related research and makes inferences about nursing practice.
+Identifies appropriate sources of nursing research.
+Examines nursing and related research literature to acquire information to promote change.
+Uses nursing theories and research to promote change within individ-uals and groups.
+V. COLLABORATES, COORDINATES AND CONSULTS AS A COLLEAGUE WITHIN THE Identifies the role of the consumers in various types of health care delivery systems.
+Collaborates with the health team in assisting the individual to adapt.
+Demonstrates leadership as part of the health team in a variety of settings.
+INTERDIS-CIPLINARY HEALTH TEAM IN MANAGING CLIENT CARE.
 Differentiates among appropriate health care resources.
-Recognizes the roles of members of the health team.
-1. 2.
-3. Collaborates with the health team in assisting the individual to adapt.
 Facilitates utilization of health care resources.
+Coordinates care with community agencies.
+Recognizes the roles of the members of the health team.
 Analyzes the roles of members of the health team.
-2. 3.
-Demonstrates leadership as part of the health team in a variety of settings.
-Coordinates care with community agencies.
 Consults with the health team on an interdependent basis.
 VI.
-CHARACTERIZES LEARNING AS A LIFE LONG PROCESS Revised 1999 2012 2.
-Recognizes the need for life-long learning.
+CHARACTERIZES LEARNING AS A LIFE LONG PROCESS Recognizes the need for life- long learning.
+Describes methods and sources in pursuit of life-long learning.
+Assumes responsibility for self-assessment in relation to the continuing need for learning.
 Examines personal goals and academic achievement.
-2. Describes methods and sources in pursuit of life-long learning.
 Evaluates progress toward specified goals.
-2. Assumes responsibility for self-assessment in relation to the continuing need for learning.
 Synthesizes learning experiences into an evolving personal philosophy.
+Rev vised 1999 2012

-Pre-Licensure Department of Nursing Communication Relationship for Class of 2023 and later
+Pre-Licensure Department of Nursing - Communication Relationship for Class of 2023 and later